 Tip: Create an interactive quiz to get your visitors involved.

 “BuzzFeed has generated millions of Facebook shares through interactive quizzes such as ‘What State Do You Actually Belong In?’ and ‘What Career Should You Actually Have?’ that have broken social sharing records.

 In fact, all of BuzzFeed’s top 10 stories in January were quizzes.”

-This trend features animation that simply demos your product offer.
-This makes it easy for visitors to gauge their expectation.
+GIFs are a simple way to feature animation that demos your product without requiring users to watch a full-length video.
+This also makes it easy for visitors to gauge their expectation.

-Here’s an example from Languages that combines the mobile app trend (Landing Page Trend #8) and a product demo GIF:
+Here’s an example from iTranslate that combines the mobile app trend (Landing Page Trend #8) with a product demo GIF:

 Landing Page Trend #21: 3D Parallax Scrolling

-Here’s a pretty obvious example on the Lix Pen page:
+Here’s a great example from the Lix Pen page:

 Landing Page Trend #22: Interesting Load Screens